You want to make sure a sprained ankle heals properly. Here’s what you should do.

 - Compression: Applying a compression stocking or brace on the ankle can help keep swelling down.

 - Elevation: Prop your foot up above your heart to reduce swelling.
 Placing your ankle above your heart will help drain the excess fluid in your ankle.

 Sometimes you’ll need to turn to over-the-counter or prescription painkillers to help temporarily alleviate the pain.
 Those with more moderate-to-severe ankle sprains may require a brace or a walking boot to protect the ankle as it heals.
 It’s also common to go through physical therapy to help restore the ankle’s range of motion and to help restrengthen it.
 Only in rare cases when the ligament is severely damaged is surgery required to repair the ligament.

-Southern Maine Foot & Ankle provides comprehensive foot and ankle care to the Scarborough, Windham and Brunswick, ME, areas, making it easy to get the care your feet need.
+Southern Maine Foot & Ankle provides comprehensive foot and ankle care to the Scarborough and Windham, ME, areas, making it easy to get the care your feet need.
 From sprains and fractures to bunions and flat feet, our medical team can handle it all.
 Call us today to find out if your ankle sprain requires medical attention.